 This last type of lighting is best suited to an area of the kitchen you wish to highlight, or showcase.
 Perhaps you have an interesting piece of artwork you want to display, a treasured collection, or have an interesting architectural element, such as a built in cabinet or wall niche.

 Track, or recessed lighting are the most popular choices for accent lighting, so long as the recessed lights are adjustable, allowing the light to be focused directly on the featured object or area.

 If you’re interested in improving the lighting in your Clearwater, Tampa, or St. Petersburg kitchen, let the experienced electricians at Hoffman Electrical & A/C give your home a lighting makeover you will love!
-Contact us online or call us at 866-238-3243866-238-3243 for a free estimate on kitchen lighting installation in your Tampa or St. Petersburg home.
+Contact us online or call us at 866-238-3243 for kitchen lighting installation in your Tampa or St. Petersburg home.